nivianlee/GobblessFrontend/README.md

 ### Short Description of the Problem
 We look to address the third problem statement – integrating with a smart environment.
 We will narrow our scope to reporting traffic incidents and we leverage technology to accomplish these three tasks:
 1. To make better and more timely sense of emergency incidents.
-2. To trigger early intervention measures such as notifying the traffic police to quickly restore traffic conditions at the incident site.
+2. To trigger early intervention measures such as notifying myResponder app users in the vicinity and the traffic police to quickly restore traffic conditions at the incident site.
-3. To flag to SCDF and activate emergency resources such as ambulances only when a major traffic accident occurs.
+3. For SCDF to have a clearer picture of the accident before activating emergency resources such as ambulances.
 #### Solution Workflow
 ![alt Solution Workflow](https://github.com/nivianlee/GobblessFrontend/blob/master/frontend/src/images/Solution%20Workflow.png?raw=true)